We have come full circle -an Armadillo is now in operation in Nijmegen

 In spring 2014, work was in progress to build our third prototype, this time in co-operation with Flevobike.
 It was not ready to show, and the first two prototypes was not really worth bringing, knowing we had a much better prototype in the making.

 There was also a quite big conference program in 2014, arranged by Gary and Richard from the European Cycle Logistics Federation.
-Among many presentations, DHL Express presented some impressive figures on how large portion of their vehicle fleet that was now bikes or cargo bikes.
+Among many presentations, DHL Express presented some impressive figures on how large portion of their vehicle fleet that was now bikes or electric cargo bikes.

 Finding an opportunity